sourcenetwork/defradb/README.md

   }
 }
 ```

-This will only return user documents which have a value for the points field *Greater Than or Equal to ( _ge )* `50`.
+This will only return user documents which have a value for the `points` field *Greater Than or Equal to* (`_ge`) 50.

 ## Obtain document commits

-Internally, DefraDB uses MerkleCRDTs to store data.
-MerkleCRDTs convert all mutations and updates a document has into a graph of changes; similar to Git.
+Internally, data is handled by MerkleCRDTs, which convert all mutations and updates a document has into a graph of changes; similar to Git.
 The graph is a [MerkleDAG](https://docs.ipfs.io/concepts/merkle-dag/), which means all nodes are content-identifiable with, and each node references its parents CIDs.

 To get the most recent commit in the MerkleDAG for a document with a DocKey of `bae-91171025-ed21-50e3-b0dc-e31bccdfa1ab`, submit the following query:
 ```gql